 WHY I LOVE INTERACT QUIZZES

-If you’re reading this post, then it’s pretty safe to say you’re very interested in building a list and you’re looking for different ways to do it.
+If you’re reading this post, it’s pretty safe to say you’re very interested in building a list and you’re looking for different ways to do it.

 I built a lead generation quiz with Interact quiz builder.

 There are other quiz builders out there, so why Interact?
-A little Pinterest search introduced me to Interact quizzes made by other online service providers and I loved how fun, effortlessly chic and appealing they all were.
+A quick Pinterest search introduced me to Interact quizzes made by other online service providers and I loved how fun, effortlessly chic and appealing they all were.
 Experiencing them in action is what sold me.

 Quizzes work great as a lead magnet.